 Yep–believe it or not, there is a wrong way to do laundry!
-While washing and drying your clothes makes your life cleaner, the impact of modern laundry methods is actually making the planet dirtier.
+While washing and drying your clothes make your life cleaner, the impact of modern laundry methods is actually making the planet dirtier.
 By switching to more sustainable options, you can save yourself money, energy, time–and a whole lotta’ waste.
-Checkout our favorite zero waste laundry products below!
+Check out our favorite zero waste laundry products below!

 What you’ll learn:

-- 5 swaps to clean up your laundry routine
+- 4 swaps (+3 bonus swaps) and steps to clean up your laundry routine

-- Why these alternatives top your typical laundry necessities – price-wise and for the planet!
+- Reasons why these alternatives top your typical laundry necessities – price-wise and for the planet!

 The Cora Ball

-Yep, you heard us.
-The truth is, each and every time you wash synthetic clothes, blankets, or sheets, you are unknowingly contributing to a serious pollution problem facing our planet right now: microfibers.
-These microfibers, made out of plastic and chemical-covered non-plastics, come off of our clothes in the washing machine, and then go out with the drain water.
-It’s estimated that one fleece jacket can shed up to 250,000 pieces per garment per wash–but you’d usually never see them!
+Each and every time you wash synthetic clothes, blankets, or sheets, you are unknowingly contributing to a serious pollution problem facing our planet right now: microfibers.
+These microfibers, made out of plastic and chemical-covered non-plastics, come off of our clothes in the washing machine and then go out with the drain water.
+It’s estimated that one fleece jacket can shed up to 250,000 pieces per garment per wash, but you’d usually never see them!
 And even though the fibers are “micro”-sized, they’re making a massive impact.

 And it really works.
 Studies at the University of Toronto have shown that the Cora Ball can catch as much as 26% of fibers in your washing machine.
 While this may not seem like much, if 10% of households used a Cora Ball, it would keep the equivalent of 30 million plastic water bottles from washing into our waterways each year!

 As if you needed one last reason to permanently make the switch to reusable dryer balls… they also fight fires.
-Not like, hunky firefighter with his Dalmatian pup style firefighter, but they truly can keep your home safer.
-Each year, about 14,630 home fires are caused by clothes dryers, ⅓ of which come from having too much lint in your dryer vent.
+Each year, about 14,630 home fires are caused by clothes dryers, ⅓ of which comes from having too much lint in your dryer vent.
 And remember those nasty chemicals that come off of dryer sheets?
 They can create an unseen chemical buildup on your lint screen and dryer vent, which furthers the risk of fire.